 The biological target for CJHP is to maintain a 5-year average pHOS <0.3.
 2015 was the first year since the CJHP began monitoring the population that the 5-year average (0.30) met this objective.
-2018 pHOS (0.28) further reduced the 5-year average to 0.18.
-The program failed to meet the biological target for PNI (>0.67) in 2018.
-However, the 5-year mean PNI (0.82) did meet the objective.
-In the future, we suggest that continued aggressive removal of hatchery fish through selective fisheries and adult management at the weir and hatchery ladder given the uncertainty regarding the adequacy of the objectives to meet long-term population conservation goals.
+2019 pHOS (0.47) was above the biological target, however, the 5-year average remained within the parameter at 0.25.
+The program failed to meet the biological target for PNI (>0.67) in 2018 and again in 2019 (0.57).
+However, the 5-year mean PNI (0.75) remains above objective.
+The increased hatchery-origin contribution on the spawning grounds is a result of CJH segregated fish, which stray at an appreciable level to the Okanogan and Similkameen rivers.
+In the future, we suggest that continued aggressive removal of hatchery-origin fish through selective fisheries and adult management at the weir and hatchery ladder given the uncertainty regarding the adequacy of the objectives to meet long-term population conservation goals.
 Exceeding the targets whenever possible also provides a buffer for years when goals may not be achieved due to low run size or challenging environmental conditions.